 Members of each rotating agenda team are encouraged to review the Advisory Committee Management Plan and reach out to other members of the Advisory Committee to resolve potential conflicts prior to the conference call.

-During the call, Stakeholder Relations shall take notes of the discussion and any issues that require the attention of the full Advisory Committee.
+During the call, Stakeholder Relations shall take notes of the discussion and any topics that require the attention of the full Advisory Committee.

 In the event the draft agenda cannot accommodate every item on the management plan for that meeting, the management plan posted for the next Advisory Committee meeting will reflect moving those items to a future meeting.